rcazzara/seldovia/_people/Beach_Family.md

 Wade, David and Markel.

-In 1942, on his WWII registration form, Zenas, living in Seldovia, listed his employer as Washington Fish and Oyster Co. in Port Williams.
+In 1942, on his WWII registration form, Zenas, living in Seldovia, listed his employer as Washington Fish and Oyster Co.Â in Port Williams.

-Both Zenas Sr. and Barbara Beach are buried at Washington Memorial Park, SeaTac, WA.
+Both Zenas Sr.Â and Barbara Beach are buried at Washington Memorial Park, SeaTac, WA.
 His military headstone states: Alaska - PVT US Army WWI born 1890 and died 1967.